What does it mean to be a member of the Graduate Caucus for NCSA?

 Participating in the Graduate Caucus is not only a great way to learn more about and contribute to NCSA, but also a terrific way to develop professional skills, including helping with organizing panels, events, and other facets of academic conferences; reading and evaluating conference abstracts; writing and editing calls for papers; and organizing and leading research and pedagogy workshops and events in addition to the annual conference.
 A graduate student representative of the Graduate Caucus serves in a leadership role and works with the officers of NCSA to help execute these aims and objectives.

-If you are interested in joining the Graduate Caucus, please email Amy Arbogast (Chair of the Graduate Committee) at Amyarbogast@yahoo.com or
+If you are interested in joining the Graduate Caucus, please email:

-Pallas Catenella Riedler (Graduate Caucus Student Representative) at email@example.com
+Pallas Catenella Riedler, Graduate Caucus Student Representative, at firstname.lastname@example.org, or email@example.com

 Scholars in Progress: A Seminar Series Hosted by the NCSA Graduate Caucus

 NCSA’s Graduate Caucus is excited to announce a new resource for graduate students!

 Recognizing that many graduate students are currently feeling isolated from their scholarly communities and that NCSA connects scholars of different disciplines and interests, the Grad Caucus is launching Scholars in Progress: A Seminar Series, or SiP for short.
 This online seminar series will give graduate students a chance to share and get feedback on their work related to the nineteenth century and will also provide a space for us to hear from established scholars regarding what they wish they had known in graduate school and what advice they have for current graduate students.
 Our goal is to also sustain this series even after this crisis has passed to continue to build bridges between disciplines, universities, and individual scholars.
 As our acronym suggests, we invite participants to “sip” their favorite beverages as we engage in professional, collegial conversation.

 So how will this work?